arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 int myNumber;
 ```

 The declaration above declares a variable called `myNumber` of type `int`.
-This means `myNumber` can hold the value of an integer.
+This means `myNumber` can hold an integer value within the bounds of the `int` type.

 Notice that no value is given to `myNumber` in the statement above.
-The variable is set up, and ready to store an integer value, but value has been **assigned** to it.
+The variable is declared and ready to store an integer value, but no value has been **assigned** to it.
 The first assignment to a variable is said to **initialize** the variable.
 Variables that have not been initialized (also known as **uninitialized variables**) cannot be **accessed** (i.e. their values cannot be used).
 Code which attempts to access a variable that has been declared but not initialized will not compile.
 For example:

 ```java
 class MyClass